simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 Slow WiFi speeds can be frustrating and can significantly impact your online experience.
 There are several factors that can contribute to slow WiFi speeds, including:

 * **Interference**: WiFi signals can be affected by other electronic devices, such as cordless phones, microwave ovens, and baby monitors.
 Make sure your router is placed away from these devices to minimize interference.
-* **Distance**: The farther you are from your router, the weaker the WiFi signal will be.
+* **Distance**: The farther you're from your router, the weaker the WiFi signal will be.
 Consider moving closer to the router or using a WiFi extender to improve signal strength.
 * **Obstacles**: Walls, floors, and other physical barriers can weaken WiFi signals.
 Try to position your router in a central location and avoid placing it behind large objects or in enclosed spaces.

 To fix slow WiFi speeds, you can try the following steps: